ASCRS Foundation: Improving the World's Vision

 The ASCRS Foundation is thankful for the leaders, donors and volunteers working to improve physician education and preventable cataract blindness.
 We are grateful to all those who donate their time, talent and funding to support the Foundation's ongoing humanitarian eyecare and education programs.

-Our nationwide network of nearly 500 volunteers, have delivered more than 4,200 charitable cataract surgeries via Operation Sight.
+Our nationwide network of 700 volunteers have delivered over 7,000 charitable cataract surgeries via Operation Sight.

 "I was blind for 9 years and now I can see.
 I have been born again!"